Kingxukai/linux/Documentation/sound/cards/sb-live-mixer.rst

 ``name='EMU10K1 PCM Send Routing',index 0-31``
 ----------------------------------------------
-This control specifies the destination - FX-bus accumulators.
+This control specifies the woke destination - FX-bus accumulators.
 There are twelve values with this mapping:

 *  0 -  mono, A destination (FX-bus 0-15), default 0